A nod to the classic How The Grinch Stole Christmas, this Who Hash is savory and so delicious. Made with roast beef, no wonder the Grinch stole some!

 Unlike the Grinch, I prefer a Who Hash that’s a cut-above the canned variety.
-This recipe for Who Hash has diced, fresh potatoes, onions and some Roast Beast!
+This recipe for Who Hash has diced, fresh potatoes, onions and some roast Beast.
+I mean, beef!

 Who Hash with Roast Beast (Beef)